Effective Technical Leadership

 - Reduce the number of options to 2.
 The complexity of any problem increases exponentially with each option.

-- Quickly determine if there is a best choice based on experience or data.
+- Quickly determine if there is a clearly “best choice” based on data available.
+But, don’t be afraid to trust your gut!

-- If the correct answer is non-obvious at this point, can it be redirected to someone who is better suited to make the decision?
+- If the answer is non-obvious, can it be redirected to someone who is better suited to make the decision?

 The quality of decision is like the well-timed swoop of a falcon, which enables it to strike and destroy its victim. -Sun Tzu